coatespt/cursor-twitter/SESSION_NOTES.md

 - It filters a configured range of the set of recent Tweets for Tweets that contain at least M busywords.
 M is configurable and might typically be from two to five.

 - With proper configuration, this set of Tweets is quite small compared to the total number of Tweets upon which the batch of busywords was computed.
-This makes sense because most Tweet subjects at any one moment are not new.
+This makes sense because most Tweet subjects at any given moment are not new.

-- A graph clustering algorithm finds groups of Tweets among the reduces set that have the most joint similarity in the sets of busywords they contain.
-(Whether busywords or all words are used is configurable.)
+- A graph clustering algorithm finds groups of Tweets among the reduced set that have the most joint similarity in the sets of busywords they contain.
+(Whether clustering is based on busywords or all words in the Tweet is configurable.)

-- Clusters can overlap.
-For instance, one group might be characterized by five busywords, and another by four, but they happen to share one busyword.
+- Clusters often overlap.
+For instance, one group might be characterized by five busywords, and another by four, but they happen to share two busywords.
 However, despite that overlap, they the two groups are identifiably different.

 ## The Output
 The output is clusters of Tweets around a particular subject.
 These represented in JSON and presented with some metadata for the cluster and for the individual Tweets.

 A second level of clustering can be applied to cluster clusters.

 # Speed of Computation and Significant Events